I was at a conference in Oslo and someone asked the question straight out:

 This first step is harder than people think.
 And it's one of the places where society can help the most.
 Real employee stock options that aren't taxed to death.
 Founder-friendly tax treatment for early employees.
 Tax breaks for investors who take real risk in early-stage companies.

-The US has QSBS — Qualified Small Business Stock.
+The US has QSBS — Qualified Small Business Stock, Section 1202 of the Internal Revenue Code.
 Invest in a qualified early-stage company and hold for five years, and you can exclude up to ten times your basis, or at least ten million dollars, completely tax-free at exit.
-A five-million investment can generate fifty million in tax-free capital gains.
+3 A five-million investment can generate fifty million in tax-free capital gains.
 That's why the willingness to write early checks is so high there.
 The upside is enormous.
 And the upside drives behavior.

 Schools are network, not skill